Makunika/RTS_CMake/libs/glfw/docs/CONTRIBUTING.md

 especially when your schedule doesn't align with that of the maintainer.

 __Please provide text as text, not as images__.
 This includes code, error messages and any other text.
-Text in images cannot be found by other users searching for the same problem and may have to be re-typed by maintainers when debugging.
+TextRender in images cannot be found by other users searching for the same problem and may have to be re-typed by maintainers when debugging.